ankush-dhingraa/snake-game/README.md

-# snake-game
-A simple snake game built using Python and Turtle graphics with Object-Oriented Programming principles.

 # Snake Game in Python

 This is a simple Snake Game implemented in Python using the Turtle graphics library and Object-Oriented Programming (OOP) principles.